 #5 Lyngby Åmose

 Nature is definitely one of Denmark’s strong suits.
-Yet another great park which will give you plenty of wildlife, plants, picnic spots and colors.
-Big enough to make a whole day trip, Lyngby Åmose will provide both as a romantic date and a family spot.
+Yet another great park which will give you plenty of wildlife, plants, picnic spots and colours.
+Big enough to make a whole day trip, Lyngby Åmose will provide both a romantic date and a family spot.
 It’s also a great sports area, with canoeing and biking possibilities.

-he DTU campus itself also offers many interesting places and activities.
+The DTU campus itself also offers many interesting places and activities.

 DTU’s students have access to several canteens, street food stations, a library, a bookstore, and unique facilities, such as DTU Skylab, other labs and the Nanotek.
 Students also have access to multiple exclusive digital tools and databases to help them learn and develop, including many e-books and millions of scientific articles.

 Studying in Lyngby can be a great experience and a major time-saver if you play it right.
-One of the ways to do that is choosing the right place to live.
+One of the ways to do that is by choosing the right place to live.
 There are a few accommodation options near DTU.
 You can either go for a dormitory or a room in a shared apartment.
 Basecamp offers the ultimate middle ground.
 You can choose the desired size of your new home and even decide if you’d like to have a private kitchen.
 Wi-Fi and private bathrooms are included in all options.
-As a Basecamp resident you’ll also have access to a gym, a game room, a cinema, and an 800-meter rooftop running track with a view.
+As a Basecamp resident, you’ll also have access to a gym, a game room, a cinema, and an 800-meter rooftop running track with a view.
 All you have to do to start your Lyngby adventure is choose your room, rent and move in!